mimikim/Baltimore-City-Library-Locations/README.md

 This was inspired by a public JSON data set located at [Open Baltimore](https://data.baltimorecity.gov/Culture-Arts/Libraries/tgtv-wr5u).
 Unfortunately the file was incomplete and could have been organized better, so I went through the Pratt Library website to collect data and created a custom JSON file to reference.

-I am currently making use of the Bootstrap framework for the sake of brevity, the focus is on functionality
+I am currently making use of the Bootstrap framework for the sake of brevity, the focus is on functionality.